uesseu/ninwavelets/README.md

 **3**

 ``
-iFFT(FFT(wave) * FFTed_wavelet)  # Better and faster than 2.
+iFFT(FFT(wave) * FFTed_wavelet)  # Not good but may be better than 2.
 ```

-I adopted method 3 as Normal mode.
+I adopted method 3 as Fast mode.
 Not only GMW, but also Morlet wavelet transform will be performed by 3.

 ## It is just my hobby
 This project is just my hobby, and I am not an engineer or scholar, just a nurd.